 Your home should be your safe place, where you feel most comfortable, but there’s probably a few things in your home right now that are giving you anxiety!
-What causes anxiety attacks?
-What does anxiety feel like?
-And what are the risk factors for anxiety disorders?
-Let’s find out!
+Like that cluttered closet or your unfinished basement reno!
+Get rid of these things to be happier at home!

 I LOVE my little family, but damn they are a messy bunch.
 I used to have a clean, organized and tidy home.
 But then, kids happened!
 Real life is messy.
 My family brings me joy, but the mess sucks!
 And some days, it sucks the joy right out of me.
 The overwhelming thought of having to continually clean up, every day, just to do it all over again tomorrow is enough to trigger my anxiety most days.
 But there are ways to make any home a little happier.

 A little anxiety is a part of life.
 It’s normal to worry occasionally and feel fear.
 But some people suffer from anxiety disorders that cause uncontrollable thoughts of extreme worry and irrational fear.